 Inclusions: Breakfast, Accommodation, Airport transfers, Sightseeing and internal transfers, Permits and local taxes, Bottled water throughout the trip and local Bhutanese SIM Card

 Exclusions: Drinks and beverages, Lunch and dinner, Airfare, Entry fees to monuments

 What can be a better company to travel with than your own friends.
-Here’s what we all found out in Bhutan that will add more value to your vacation too!
+Here’s what we all found out on our Bhutan trip in April that will add more value to your vacation too!

 Shopping In Thimphu

 The famous spot of Bamboo street in Thimphu is where we made our stop for shopping.
 You can get a variety of souvenirs such as wooden carvings and more.
 There are good quality clothes in woollen fabrics that are available in this market and you can surely bargain for a better price.
 So, make sure you brush up your bargaining skills a little.
 You can also buy the national dress for both men and women in Bhutan here.